pdobb/pronto-bundler_audit/README.md

 Once installed as a gem, this runner activate automatically when [running Pronto](https://github.com/prontolabs/pronto#usage) -- no configuration is required.

+Note: Unlike most Pronto runners, pronto-bundler_audit will always scan Gemfile.lock whenever Pronto is run.
+That is, this runner does not only run against patches/diffs made on Gemfile.lock.
+The point is to find issues/advisories on every Pronto run, not just when Gemfile.lock has been updated.
+Because that wouldn't really help us find vulnerabilities in a project's gems in a timely fashion.

 ### Examples

 #### Local Pronto Run